 Transfer is the movement of the client from one level-of-care service "to another level of care, program, provider, or facility."
-There is to be follow-up communication between the provider that is transferring the client to another level of care, program, provider, or facility and the provider receiving the client to ensure the client timely reaches its-the referral destination for admission.
+There is to be follow-up communication between the provider that is transferring the client to another level of care, program, provider, or facility and the provider receiving the client to ensure the client timely reaches the referral destination for admission.
 Timely admission is defined according to MDHHS requirements.
 The provider receiving the client is to notify the provider making the transfer referral when the client being transferred is admitted, is a no show, or schedules another admission appointment.
 Such notification is to be made as agreed upon between the two programs, providers, or facilities and to keep within requirements.
 The transferring provider must ensure all coordination of care documentation is sent to the provider prior to the first appointment with a valid release.
-Coordination of care documentation on the person's progress and clinical recommendations to allow the provider to continue care seamlessly.
+Coordination of care documentation must include the completed ASAM Continuum assessment and any relevant clinical documentation on the person's progress and clinical recommendations to allow the provider to continue care seamlessly.